Unboxing LLMs > loading...

 proxy_probs = F.softmax(proxy_logits, dim=-1)

-# Interpolate between distributions based on alpha
+# Interpolate probabilities based on alpha

-interpolated_probs = (1 - alpha) * bb_probs + alpha * proxy_probs
+interpolated_probs = (1 - current_alpha) * bb_probs + current_alpha * proxy_probs

-# Convert back to logits
+# Convert back to logits, adding epsilon for numerical stability

 return torch.log(interpolated_probs + 1e-10)